 Where The Culture and History of Charleston Come To LifeCharleston is a multicultural city with a long history.
 Whether you're interested in history, slavery, war, art, science, animals, gardens, nature, firefighters, textiles, manuscripts, the post office, or The Citadel, Charleston has the perfect museum just waiting to be explored.

-Children's Museum of the LowcountryNine interactive exhibits, including a two-story Medieval Castle, a pirate ship and a dedicated Art Room, allow your children to explore the arts, sciences and humanities through their own hands-on experiences.
-Weekly classes expose children to the arts, movement and foreign languages.
-Admission $10 per person, $8 for SC Residents, free for children under 12 months.
-Tues-Sat, 9 am-5 pm; Sun, 12pm-5 pm; closed Mon.
+Children's Museum of the LowcountryNine hands-on exhibits, including a two-story Medieval Castle, a Pirate Ship and a dedicated Art Room, allow your children to explore the arts, sciences and humanities through the power of PLAY.
+Tues-Sat, 9am-5pm; Sun, 12pm-5pm; closed Mon.
+Extended Seasonal Hours.

 Halsey Institute of Contemporary ArtThe Halsey Institute at the College of Charleston is a non-collecting contemporary art museum in downtown Charleston.
 In addition to organizing 5 exhibitions each year, the Halsey also presents lectures, a film series, publications & tours.
 Free admission.
 Gallery Hours: M-Sat.
 11am - 4pm, Thurs.
 11am - 7pm

 Karpeles Manuscript MuseumW-Sa 11am-4pm.
-Houses the largest private collection of historically significant manuscripts in the world (more than 1 million).
+Karpeles houses the largest private collection of historically significant manuscripts in the world (more than 1 million).
 Philanthropist David Karpeles supports seven museums across the nation and his collection ranges from Ancient Egypt to the Apollo moon landing.
 Free.

 Museum MileThis diverse mile long corridor stretches along Meeting Street from the Charleston Visitor Center to the Nathaniel Russell House.
 Offering visitors the most comprehensive array of historical and cultural attractions in downtown Charleston.

 Old Slave Mart MuseumRecounting the story of Charleston's role in this inter-state slave trade by focusing on the history of this particular building and site and the slave sales that occurred here.
-Hours are 9 to 5 M-Saturday.
-Closed on Thanksgiving, Christmas and New Year's Days. $7.00 for adults, $5.00 for children aged 6 to 12, and 5 and under are free of charge.
+9-5 M-Sa.
+Closed Thanksgiving, Christmas, New Year's. $7 adults, $5 children aged 6 to 12, under 5 free.

-Patriots Point Naval & Maritime MuseumAt Patriots Point Naval and Maritime Museum, tour the USS Yorktown, USS Clamagore, Medal of Honor Museum, Cold War Submarine Memorial and the only Vietnam Support Base Camp in the U.S. It’s history you can touch.
+Patriots Point Naval & Maritime MuseumWalk in the Steps of Heroes at Patriots Point Naval & Maritime Museum.
+Tour the aircraft carrier USS YORKTOWN, destroyer USS LAFFEY, submarine USS CLAMAGORE, Medal of Honor Museum, Cold War Submarine Memorial and the only Vietnam Naval Support Base Camp in the U.S.

-Philip Simmons Foundation, Inc.Established in 1991 by the Vestry of St. John's Reformed Episcopal Church to develop and maintain a commemorative garden and preserve the legacy of the master craftsman.
-The Bell Garden (George Street) and the Heart Garden (topiary garden), entrance from Menotti Street.
+Philip Simmons Foundation, Inc.Established in 1991 by the Vestry of St. John’s Reformed Episcopal Church to develop and maintain a commemorative garden and preserve the legacy of the master craftsman.
+Locations: the Bell Garden on George Street and the Heart Garden (topiary garden) on Menotti Street.

 Summerville Dorchester Museum100 East Doty Ave., Summerville, SC 29483; 843-875-9666.
 Th-Sa 10am-2pm.
 Other hours by appointment.